timthepost/libsplinter/docs/README.md

 }
 ```

+Finally, we will need to update `splinter_set_av()` and `splinter_get_av()` to set the first flag instead, and also clear flags / flip the auto vacuum flag to on by default in `splinter_create()`.

-This just splits use of them down the middle which isn't strictly necessary; I cant' imagine ever needing more than a few flags ever for internal housekeeping use, so the majority (28 - 30) of the rest of them could be implementation-defined pretty safely.
+This plan just splits use of them down the middle which isn't strictly necessary; I cant' imagine ever needing more than a few flags ever for internal housekeeping use, so the majority (28 - 30) of the rest of them could be implementation-defined pretty safely.
+It would depend on what the additional need was.

 Either way, you don't need to do anything other than set it to 0 before changing the header over, if you're currently using persistent mode.